mattermost/mattermost-test-management/data/test-cases/suite/enterprise/user-groups/MM-Test-Case-2.md

 7. Type **Name** in Create Group modal.
 8. Add 10 users.
 9. Click **Create Group** button.
-10. Goto **ChannelA**.
+10. Go to **ChannelA**.
 11. Type Group mention and press **enter**.
-12. Click group mention .
+12. Click group mention.
 13. Click group header.
 14. Close group model.
 15. Click group mention again and select any user.

 **Expected**

 step 10: Following results should be displayed:

-- user groups popover should be displayed.
+- User groups popover should be displayed.
 - Group name should be displayed on group name header.
 - **X** icon should be displayed next to group name header.
 - Group mention and total number of group members should be displayed under the group name header.